Royal-Kingfisher/IRCTC/README.md

 ## ✨ Credits

-Made with ❤️ by ChatGPT – customized for beginners to auto-book IRCTC tickets like a pro 🚀
+Made with ❤️ by Royal-Kingfisher – customized for beginners to auto-book IRCTC tickets like a pro 🚀